-Happy Holidays!
-Now it's time to watch the year tick down.
-Then we ring in the New Year and watch the Ball drop.
-As you reflect on the year – Did you accomplish all your goals in 2022?
+As you reflect on the year – Did you accomplish all your goals this year?
 Life happens and maybe you didn't get to everything.
 Do you know one goal that should not be put off?
 Your Estate Plan.
 Did you put it off until after the holidays, after that summer vacation, after more holidays?
 Your Plan is really one goal that needs to be completed.
-Here we are starting 2023 – Don't forget to take care of your estate planning goals to give your family peace of mind.
+Here we are starting your new year?
+Waiting until the last minute or last month of the year--could be a little too late.

 What is Estate Planning?